Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

-We are now interested in solving the gradient-based approach for a member of the exponential family.
-Like in the previous section, we will start with a result handling the case where the kernel $k$ is in its canonical form (that is, $v$ is the identity mapping in \eqref{eq:partialA:expo-family-non-canonical} and $k(\theta, \cdot) = k^{(o)}(\zeta, \cdot)$) and we will defer the proofs of \Cref{sec:gradient-smoothness-expo-family} to \Cref{sec:gradient-smoothness-expo-family:proofs}.
+Let us now solve the gradient-based approach for a member of the exponential family.
+Like in the previous section, we start with a result handling the case where the kernel $k$ is in its canonical form (that is, $v$ is the identity mapping in \eqref{eq:partialA:expo-family-non-canonical} and $k(\theta, \cdot) = k^{(o)}(\zeta, \cdot)$).
+All the proofs of the results stated in \Cref{sec:gradient-smoothness-expo-family} are deferred to \Cref{sec:gradient-smoothness-expo-family:proofs}.